nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 4. Editing a person : `edit`

-Does one of your contact have outdated information?
+Does one of your contacts have outdated information?
 Overwrite them in the view panel with the edit command!

 At least one of the optional fields must be provided.